Info for students

 Erasmus+ Project 2024 (WS 2025/2026 & SS 2026)

-From the Erasmus project 2024 onwards, both ‘green’ and ‘non-green’ travel can be financially supported.
+Starting with the Erasmus Project 2024, both ‘green’ and ‘non-green’ travel can be financially supported.

-Green travel: You can apply for additional funding of up to 6 travel days for green travel.
+Green travel: You can apply for additional funding for up to 6 days of green travel.

-Non-green travel: You can apply for additional funding of up to 2 travel days for non-green travel.
+Non-green travel: You can apply for additional funding for up to 2 days of non-green travel.

 Erasmus+ Project 2024

-You will find all the information you need to apply for Travel Costs in the information sheet.
+All the information you need to apply for Green Travel can be found in the information document.
 Please read this carefully before applying.

-If you wish to apply for the Top-Up, please submit your signed declaration on honour ‘Travel Expenses Support’ to the International Office before the start of your mobility.
-Subsequent applications after the start of your mobility are not possible.
+If you wish to apply for the top-up, please submit the signed Declaration on Honour ‘Travel Expense Support’ to the International Office before the start of your mobility period.
+It is not possible to apply retrospectively after the start of your mobility period.

 Global partners